Quantum-Accelerators/raspa_ase/docs/examples.md

 2. The framework parameters are to be specified as `info` attributes of the `Atoms` object.
 You do not need to include the framework number or framework name.
 These will be included automatically.

-3. If you do not specify the "UnitCells" parameter, the calculator will automatically determine an appropriate value based on the size of the unit cell and the chosen cutoff (taken as 12.0 Angstroms if not specified) to account for the minimum image convention.

 ## Example 8: Adsorption isotherm of CO2 in Cu-BTC

 !!!
 Note